 Instead, I think about the impact that death has had on my life and I worry about the future impact that death will have.
 (Including my own death, which will certainly have an impact on my life!!)
 I think about how my husband’s death drastically changed my life.
 And, sometimes, I worry that the death of my parents will send me into a state of absolute despair, especially as they have become a much more important lifeline for me since my husband died.
 (Without children of my own, I am quite aware that when they are gone, I will be more alone than ever before, and that frightens me.)

 But I digress…

 When I arrived at the venue, I was given a warm welcome and invited to sit at one of the tables and offered some tea and cakes.
 After everyone had arrived, we began our discussion with short introductions and our motivation for attending.
-I was the last to introduce myself, and I found it a bit more emotional than expected as I acknowledged that a large reason for my attendance because of my widowed status.
+I was the last to introduce myself, and I found it a bit more emotional than expected as I acknowledged that a large reason for my attendance was my widowed status.
 In fact, I got a bit emotional a couple of times during the session.
 But people were kind and let me have my emotions without (outward or noticeable) judgement.
 (I did say at the start to just ignore my tears, as that makes them go away faster!)